UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling: Experiments

 \subsection{Benchmark Comparison on DrivAerNet++}

-\textbf{Setup:} Previous research results \cite{FIGConvNet, TripNet} typically randomly select 32,768 points from point clouds for training and testing.
-In our study, for the 250M model, the model takes 32,768 points as input; for larger models (1B and 2B), due to memory limitations, we reduce the number of input points to 8,192.
-However, during testing, we still use 32,768 points.
-For the 2B and 7B models, we randomly divide these 32,768 points into 4 groups, each containing 8,192 points, and predict the pressure field through the model for each group, and finally concatenate them to form the complete output.
-In the comparison of this section, we use the results of the 2B model.

-\textbf{Results:} Results are summarized in Table \ref{tab: drivaernet++comparison}.
-UniField consistently outperforms all other benchmarks.
-Compared to other benchmarks, UniField significantly reduces all types of errors, with MSE being approximately 10\% lower than the previous best model FigConvNet.
+Following previous research \cite{FIGConvNet,TripNet}, we adopt the typical point cloud processing setting that randomly select 32,768 points from the original point clouds for training and testing.
+The comparison results are summarized in Table \ref{tab: drivaernet++comparison}.
+UniField consistently outperforms all other baseline methods, where UniField significantly reduces across all evaluation metrics, with MSE being more than 10\% lower than the previous best model FigConvNet.
 In terms of mean absolute error (MAE), UniField is 20\% lower than TripNet.
-These results establish UniField as the new SOTA in surface pressure prediction.
+Other metrics, including relative L1 and L2 losses (RelL1 and RelL2 in the table), are also significantly better than previous methods.
+These results establish UniField as achieving strong SOTA performance in surface pressure prediction.